dzooli/map-solver-playground/README.md

 # Map Solver Playground

 A Python application for generating, visualizing, and manipulating 2D map data.
-This project provides tools for creating terrain maps, applying filters, and visualizing the results using either Pygame or SDL2 as the rendering backend.
+This project provides tools for creating terrain maps, applying filters, and visualizing the results using configurable rendering backends.

 ![Map Solver Playground Screenshot](screenshot.png)